gatsbyjs/gatsby/docs/docs/how-to/cloud/adding-a-custom-domain.md

 ---
-title: Adding a Custom Domain to your site on Gatsby Cloud
+title: Adding a Custom Domain to Your Site on Gatsby Cloud
 description: Learn how to add a custom domain to your site on Gatsby Cloud
 ---